agragland/parking_lot/README.md

 The total_spaces value can support up to 3 digits, the rows value can supprt up to 2 digits.

-The linux and demo_mode flags can be either 0 or 1, their usages are specifed above.
+The linux and demo_mode flags can be either 0 or 1, their usages are defined above.

 ## Postmortem